WinVector/Examples/LogisticOmit/margin_recovery.md

 </tbody>
 </table>

-### A Critique
+### Our Point

 From the original data set’s point of view: both experimenters have wrong estimates of their respective coefficients.
+They do have correct estimates for their limited view of columns, but this is not what we are looking for when trying to infer causal effects.
 The question then is: if the experimenters pool their effort can they infer the correct coefficients?
-From our point of view only `d1` plus `d2` are observable, even after the experimenters choose to collaborate.
-This is because we are assuming neither of them had access to the original data as each failed to measure one of the explanatory variables.

-## The Solution Strategy
+## A Solution Strategy

 Each experimenter knows a lot about the data.
 They known the distribution of their explanatory variable, and even the joint